David Diaz-Infante: Broadcasting career

 Diaz-Infante served as a color analyst for ESPN, covering West Coast college football.
-Prior to this, he was an analyst for the Big East Network and a co-host of Denver AM radio station 760 the Zone's afternoon sports talk-show, with fellow former Broncos lineman Mark Schlereth.
-Also a Voice of Denver Bronco's Color Analyst for the Denver Bronco's Radio Network.
+Prior to this, he was an analyst for the Big East Network and a co-host of Denver AM radio station 760 The Zone's afternoon sports talk-show, with fellow former Broncos lineman Mark Schlereth.
+He has also served as a color analyst on Broncos radio broadcasts.